WeblateOrg/weblate/docs/admin/projects.rst

 .. note::

     You can share cloned VCS repositories using :ref:`internal-urls`.
+Using shared repositories feature is highly recommended when you have many components that use the same VCS.
+It will improve performance and use less disk space.

 .. _admin-interface: